pilhuhn/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/Analytics/Analytics.md

 };
 ```

-### Single Event tracking
+### Event tracking

+To get more specific insight into how users are interacting with the UI, you can track single events, including button clicks, form submissions, and so on.

-To track single events (e.g. Button Press, Form Submission), you use the `trackSingleItem` method.
+To add tracking to an interaction of your choice, use the `trackSingleItem` method.

 ```nolive
 trackingAPI.trackSingleItem(eventName, propertyDict)
 ```

-The method takes two parameters:
+This method takes 2 parameters:

-- eventName : name of the event.
-Should be unique throughout the application (or you need to differentiate different events with the same name by supplying an additional property).
+- `eventName`: The unique name of the event.
+To differentiate different events that use the same name, you'll need to add an additional property.
-- propertyDict: a dict with key-value pairs that represent important properties of the event.
-The dict can be empty.
+- `propertyDict`: A dict with key-value pairs that represent important properties of the event.
+If there are none, this value can be empty.

+#### Form submissions

-When submitting forms, you only instrument the form itself.
-Don't instrument the button that calls the form.
+Only add tracking to the form itself, not the button that opens the form.
+You should track both successful and failed form submissions, as well as cancelled forms
-Two major cases need to be distinguished:

-- Form submitted
-  * Form submission action was successful
-  * Form submission action failed
-- Form was cancelled

-For form submission, you can use the

 ```nolive
 trackingAPI.trackSingleItem(Event_Name, {